South Riding, Virginia: Parks and recreation

-South Riding is home to several lakes, as well as Elklick Run.

-South Riding has several pools, including South Riding Center Pool, South Riding Meadows Pool, Town Hall Pool, and the Hyland Hills Swimming Pool and Splash Park, as well as the indoor pools at the Dulles South Recreation & Community Center.
+South Riding has several pools, including South Riding Center Pool, Meadows Pool, Town Hall Pool, and the Hyland Hills Swimming Pool and Splash Park, as well as the indoor pools at the Dulles South Recreation & Community Center.

 Transportation

-South Riding is less than a mile south of U.S. Route 50, which connects the town to Chantilly and Virginia State Route 28 in the east.
+South Riding is less than one mile south of U.S. Route 50, which connects the town to Chantilly and Virginia State Route 28 in the east.
 South Riding is crossed by four other major roads: Virginia State Route 2200 (Tall Cedars Parkway) in the center, Virginia State Route 742 (Poland Road) in the center, Virginia State Route 606 (Loudoun County Parkway) slightly to the west, Virginia State Route 659 (Gum Spring Road), which forms the town's western border, Virginia State Route 609, Virginia State Route 620, which forms the town's southern border, and Virginia State Route 28.
 The Fairfax County line forms the town's eastern border.

 South Riding is served by the East Gate bus station in the Town Center, which serves and is the eastern terminus of the 88 route.
 The 88 route connects the town to settlements further west along U.S. Route 50, including Stone Ridge.